 When hard cider and wine makers talk about adding sulfites to their product, they generally mean potassium metabisulfite or sodium metabisulfite.
-This is also known by the brand name Campden.
+This is also known by the brand name Campden and can be spelled sulphite if your English is from England.
 Per Wikipedia, Campden gets its name from Chipping Campden, located in Gloucestershire, England.
 This is where the solution was developed in the 1920s by the Fruit and Vegetable Preserving Research Station located there.
 You can thank the Boots Company for creating the tablet form that is ubiquitous with the name Campden today.
 The tablet form can be either potassium metabisulfite or sodium metabisulfite but they are usually configured to provide a predefined (50 or 67) parts per million (ppm) of sulfur dioxide (SO2) when dissolved in 1 gallon of liquid.
-The SO2 is the goal, the sodium or potassium metabisulfite is the means to that goal.
+The SO2 is the goal.
+The sodium or potassium metabisulfite is the means to that goal.
 Sorbates can also be various compounds but hard cider and wine makers are usually talking about potassium sorbate.
 When you add potassium sorbate to your hard cider or wine, you are creating sorbic acid, which is the goal.

 Okay, so we know what sulfites and sorbates are and whether they naturally occur in your hard cider.
 The key question is what do they do.
 For hard cider and wine, they act as a preservative.
-Sulfites can be used as an antiseptic if the concentration is high enough and while some use that to sanitize equipment, you wouldn’t purposely add that level to your juice or hard cider.
+Sulfites can be used as an antiseptic if the concentration is high enough and while some use that to sanitize equipment (explore The Shop for sanitizing products I use), you wouldn’t purposely add that level to your juice or hard cider.
 However, many books and recipes advocate for sulfite to be added to juice prior to adding yeast and both sulfite and sorbate to be added to hard cider before bottling.
 Do you fully appreciate what these recommendations are trying to accomplish?
 Let’s explore what you are doing in these two situations.